vtex-soft/texsupport.vtex-vmsta/README.md

 Minimal required version of LaTeX system is at least **2021**.

-LuaLaTeX is preferable engine, but pdfLaTeX works too.
+LuaLaTeX is preferable engine to compile, but pdfLaTeX works too.

 ### Command line